fleckenstein-m/fleckenstein-m.github.io/docs/GITHUB-PAGES.md

 The new website's current CV remains `/Matthias-Fleckenstein-CV.pdf`.
 Keep dated legacy filenames attached to their original documents; do not substitute a new CV under an old date.

+This copy step was completed during migration.
+After launch, the 24 redundant root-level CV PDFs were removed, including `a.pdf` and `index.pdf`.
+Each retained `public/` copy was verified against the root original using SHA-256 before removal, and its hash was checked again afterward.
+The current checkout keeps these historical downloads in `public/`; do not repeat the initial copy step as part of routine maintenance.

 Review other important old public paths.
 To preserve any of them, copy the relevant file into the same relative path under `public/`.
 Root `index.html` is replaced by the newly generated homepage.

 Do not move or rename the repositories hosting `FINC462-662-SP2026` and `FINC672-SP2026`.
 The Teaching page links to them at their existing addresses.
 Check those links after the academic-site launch as part of the final verification.